chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/anchoring/index.md

 ## What’s Next?

+See the [How To set Anchoring page](/GraFx-Studio/guides/anchoring/) in the Guides section

 Anchoring is powerful on its own, but it becomes even more effective when combined with other Smart Template features:

 - [Actions](/GraFx-Studio/concepts/actions/)